estherkim99/pandam/content/posts/2020-04-11-coronavirus-and-democracy-en.md

 +++
 author = "PanDam"
 date = "2020-04-11"
-title = "Coronavirus and democracy, what do Amsterdam students think of the ongoing social crisis? is a nightmare" linktitle = "Coronavirus and democracy, what do Amsterdam students think of the ongoing social crisis?" categories = ["English"] tags = [
+title = "Coronavirus and democracy, what do Amsterdam students think of the ongoing social crisis?" linktitle = "Coronavirus and democracy, what do Amsterdam students think of the ongoing social crisis?" categories = ["English"] tags = [